 The American Vacuum Society (AVS) Prairie Chapter is a non-profit, volunteer-based organization dedicated to advancing the science and technology of vacuum, materials, surfaces, interfaces, thin films, and plasmas.
 The AVS promotes communication, dissemination of knowledge, recommended practices, research, and education in the use of vacuum and other controlled environments to develop new materials, process technology, devices, and related understanding of material properties for the betterment of humanity.

-The Prairie Chapter covers Illinois, Indiana, and eastern Wisconsin.
+The Prairie Chapter covers Illinois, Indiana, Iowa, Missouri, and eastern Wisconsin.
 We serve members and their community through:

 - Meetings & symposia